 And things get even more expensive when you have several people.
 When you have two or more people, a car is always cheaper, even factoring in the parking.

 So yes, trains are always on time.
 Yes, they are generally clean and comfortable.
 But the price you pay for this premium is just insane.
 Everybody wants you to take public transportation, but nobody wants to lower its price…

 Most foreigners are aware of Swiss banks.
-They have been know to be a tax heaven for many years.
-Although this is not entirely true anymore.
+They have been known to be a tax haven for many years.
+However, this is not entirely true anymore.
 This makes most foreigners think that Swiss banks are great.
 But they are not.
-In fact, Swiss bank offer is quite poor.
-Fees are high and interests are low.
+The Swiss bank offer is quite poor.
+Fees are high, and interests are low.

-Currently, Switzerland bonds have a negative interest.
-And the best interest rate you can currently get in Switzerland in a savings accounts is 0.5% but only under certain conditions.
-And checking accounts have up to 0.05% interest.
+For many years, Swiss bonds have even had a negative interest rate.
+The best interest rate you can currently get in Switzerland in savings accounts is 1.5%, but only under certain conditions.
 Awesome, right?
-And it’s been going down for a while now.
-Several banks are thinking of applying negative interest rates.
-Even third pillar accounts (retirement account) have incredibly low interests.
+Even third pillar accounts (retirement accounts) have incredibly low interests.

 And the offer for credit cards is not very great either.
-They offer very low bonus or very high fees.
-When you compare with the US, it’s really a joke.
+They offer a very low bonus or very high fees.
+When you compare it with the US, it is a joke.

 Only my emergency fund is in a bank account.
-If I find a better yielding account, I will switch to another bank.
-If they start with negative interest rate, I will invest most of it to avoid the negative yield.
+If I find a better-yielding account, I will switch to another bank.
+If they start with a negative interest rate, I will invest most of it to avoid the negative yield.

 And this is not the only problem with Swiss banks.
 Most of them have not evolved in a long time.
 They have bad applications, very long transfer times, and such.

 Over recent years, there have been some good changes.
 Today, the best banks are more digital than ever.